cibernox/ember-cli-yuidoc/README.md

 ##  Usage

-### As an ember command
+### Building

-This addon adds a new `ember-cli-yuidoc` command to ember-cli to generate the documentation on demand.
+This addon adds a new `yuidoc` command to ember-cli to generate the documentation on demand.

-Just run `ember ember-cli-yuidoc` and your docs will apear in your output directory (`/docs` by default).
+Just run `ember yuidoc:build` and your docs will apear in your output directory (`/docs` by default).
 You probably want to add this folder to the `.gitignore`.

-### Watch mode
+### Serving

 This plugin also integrates with the ember server, so you can access your docs from the browser in the `/docs` urls.
 The documentation will update when you modify your code, as expected.

 While this is specially useful if your are editing your documentation, it adds some overhead to your build pipeline, so this is disabled by default.
-Run `ember serve --docs` to enable it.
+Run `ember yuidoc:serve` to enable it.

 ### Environment specific generation